vtex-apps/breadcrumb/docs/README.md

 ## Configuration

-1. Import the breadcrumb's app to your dependencies in the `manifest.json`, for example:
+1. Import the breadcrumb's app to your theme's dependencies in the `manifest.json`, for example:

 ```json
   dependencies: {